-WordPress Plugins are intended to extend the abilities and functionality of WordPress.
+A WordPress Plugin is intended to extend the abilities and functionality of WordPress.

-I believe there exists a specific set of plugins, which should always be installed first; or which are installed for you, during the WordPress installation process.
+I believe there exists a specific set of plugins, which should be installed immediately.

 As far as WordPress is concerned, it shouldn’t matter what order WordPress Plugins are installed.
-However, as a force of habit, I have a natural progression I follow, for every WordPress website I deploy/administer.
-This natural progression has never let me down and I hope to make it (or a good section of it) a book, some day.
+However, I have noticed a natural progression to follow, for every WordPress Website I administer.
+This natural progression has never let me down.

 - 1. Akismet:

 - Comment spam is a huge problem for blogs.
-Luckily, the plugin Akismet WordPress Plugin (by Automattic), comes pre-installed with each WordPress (self-hosted) installation.
+Luckily, the plugin Akismet, by Automattic, comes pre-installed with each WordPress (self-hosted) installation.
 It is pre-installed, but not activated and I always make sure there isn’t a newer version of Akismet before I activate it.

 - 2. Hello Dolly: